The governor of Lagos in Nigeria has said that work is due to start this year on two major bridges.

 Construction is now under way of the Makupa Bridge project in Kenya.

 The development includes four new bridges and six existing bridges that are to be widened or lengthened to suit the layout of the new interchange in the coastal province of KwaZulu Natal.

 Following static and dynamic load testing conducted last week, the Uganda National Roads Authority (UNRA) has stated it plans to open the two-lane Isimba Bridge to vehicles later this month.

 Ghana’s Ministry of Roads & Highways has signed a contract for 89 modular emergency-response bridges that can be rapidly deployed to restore critical infrastructure.

-The South African National Roads Agency (Sanral) has launched a new tender process for a major cable-stayed bridge.
+South African National Roads Agency has launched a new tender process for the stalled project to build the Mtentu Bridge.

 Sign up to get our twice-monthly email update